-- 6. OTC Clear has implemented a comprehensive risk management framework which is designed to ensure the financial performance of all cleared Contracts by adequately controlling credit, market and liquidity risks.
-OTC Clear has appropriate policies, procedures and controls in place to manage the additional risks that its clearing services are exposed to including operational risk, legal risk, custody and investment risk, general business risk and settlement risk. - 7.
-OTC Clear's approaches to observing each applicable principle2 in the PFMI are summarised in this disclosure document.
-This document is written pursuant to and in accordance with the guidelines set forth in the Disclosure framework and Assessment methodology issued by CPMI-IOSCO in December 2012.
+- As an RCH, OTC Clear is required at all times to comply with its statutory duties under the SFO.
+In August 2013, the SFC published guidelines requiring RCHs to observe on an ongoing basis the Principles for Financial Market Infrastructures (the PFMI) published by the Committee on Payments and Market Infrastructure (CPMI) and the International Organization of Securities Commissions (IOSCO) in April 2012, to the extent that these apply to CCPs.
+The SFC's recognition of OTC Clear as an RCH was on the basis of its assessment of OTC Clear's compliance with the PFMI. - OTC Clear has implemented a comprehensive risk management framework which is designed to ensure the financial performance of all cleared Contracts by adequately controlling credit, market and liquidity risks.
+OTC Clear has appropriate policies, procedures and controls in place to manage the additional risks that its clearing services are exposed to including operational risk, legal risk, custody and investment risk, general business risk and settlement risk. - OTC Clear's approaches to observing each applicable principle 3 in the PFMI are summarised in this disclosure document.
+This document is written pursuant to and in accordance with the guidelines set forth in the disclosure framework and assessment methodology issued by CPMI-IOSCO in December 2012 and July 2017.

-2 Three of the 24 PFMI principles are not applicable to OTC Clear as a CCP.
+Three of the 24 PFMI principles are not applicable to OTC Clear as a CCP.
 They are Principle 10 - Physical Deliveries, Principle 11 - Central Securities Depositories and Principle 24 - Disclosure of Market Data by Trade Repositories.

-II.
-Summary of Major Changes since the Last Update of the Disclosure
+CHAPTER 2: Summary of Major Changes since the Last Update of the Disclosure4